Business Series: Starting and Growing Your Business: Where to Start

 LA Law Library does not provide legal advice.
 LA Law Library provides legal resources and assistance with legal research as an educational service.
 The information presented in this program is not legal advice and is provided solely as an educational service to our patrons.
 For legal advice, you should consult an attorney.

-When, Why & How to Settle a Civil Case
+Civil Lawsuit Basics: When, Why & How to Settle a Civil Case (Torrance)

 More than 90% of civil cases settle or are dismissed prior to trial, yet most litigants spend very little time thinking about whether or how to settle their cases.
-Learn when settlement makes sense, what resource sand tools are available to you and how to negotiate effectively to get the best possible result without having to go to trial.
+Learn when settlement makes sense, what resources and tools are available to you and how to negotiate effectively to get the best possible result without the uncertainty, time, and expense of taking a case all the way to trial.

 • How to frame your case in the best light